devplayer0/fyp/report.md

 taken for how to set up each assignment in the system.
 Not every problem can be graded with the same parameters: there will be specific test cases and potentially different sections of a program that should be measured.
-A flexible configuration system is therefore required to fulfill these requirements.
+A flexible configuration system is therefore required to fulfil these requirements.

 Since the system needs to integrate with Submitty, assignment configuration will need the ability to generate the output required to publish results in